 The access arrangements have been considered by a specialist transport consultant who has undertaken an access appraisal to assess how this proposed development might be safely and efficiently accessed.

-The access arrangements proposed have been considered by a transportation consultant and supported by an access appraisal.
-No traffic into the development site from the A701 is required to enter Pentland Park other than the immediate turn off that road and we do not anticipate any impact to residents.
+We have already instructed and received appraisals from expert transport consultants on access arrangements to the site.
+No traffic into the development site from the A701 will need to enter Pentland Park itself other than the immediate turn off that road and we do not anticipate any impact to residents.

 Landscaping and trees

-The proposals incorporate significant 'green elements' including new tree planting, a much improved amenity green space with children's play area and a dedicated network of well-lit footpaths.
+At its heart this proposal, we hope, is set to benefit the local community.
+The proposals incorporate significant green elements including around 200 new trees, a much-improved amenity green space with children's play area and a dedicated network of 2.5km of well-lit footpaths.

 This is a key consideration for the proposals and the landowner is required to ensure that amenity of existing residents is not unduly impacted by this proposed development.
 There are significant plans for new planting and landscaping arrangements which will serve to benefit the existing residents and protect privacy.
 Moreover, there are clear guidelines operated by the council with regard to distances between existing and proposed development and especially residential type uses.
 The landowner must be able to demonstrate adherence to those guidelines if they are to satisfy the council in this respect.